Biomass carbon removal & storage

 BiCRS’s role in a CDR portfolio

 BiCRS excels across Frontier’s purchase criteria.
 Projects tend to be lower-cost, in part because plants capture CO₂ for free.
-Sub-pathways like BECCS, bio-oil sequestration, and biomass injection are relatively straightforward to verify.
-Bio-oil sequestration and biomass injection could scale quickly in the near term.
+Some sub-pathways like BECCS, bio-oil sequestration, and biomass injection can be more straightforward to monitor at the facility level.
+Bio-oil sequestration and biomass injection could also scale quickly in the near term.

 One of BiCRS’s largest challenges is the sustainable sourcing of biomass.
 If done poorly, BiCRS could result in a loss of biodiversity, nutrients, and durable above-ground carbon stock.
 It could also result in greater emissions due to land-use change, clear-cutting, and increased fertilizer use if crop residuals are removed.
 Therefore, CDR purchasers must adhere to principles that ensure the sustainability of biomass sources.
 The finite amount of biomass that can be sourced sustainably also means that there is a limit on how much CDR can be realized from BiCRS.